Atlanta Brain Injury Lawyer

-Michael Daniel has recovered millions of dollars for brain-injured clients.
+Michael Daniel has recovered millions of dollars for Atlanta brain injury clients.

 If you have been involved in an accident where you have lost consciousness, you have experienced a brain injury.
 Many personal injury lawyers are not experienced with brain injury or even aware that a person may survive an accident with minimal physical injury, but have suffered a brain injury which will cause long term suffering.